fortunetellingfish/Spectacular/README.md

          + __Modify Trace:__ Creates a popup to change the line width or the colour of a trace.
 Only one of these fields needs to be filled in order to activate the "OK" button.
 However, the "Plot" and "Trace" fields *must* be filled.

-         + __New Plot:__ Creates a popup to make a new, single-axis plot.
+         + __New Plot:__ Creates a popup to make a new plot, with any number of axes; though, more than 3 tends to make the figure look messy.
 The new plot must be named.

          + __Delete Plot:__
          Creates a popup to delete an existing Figure object.